-These amazing cocktails are made with our favorite hard apple ciders and a few other amazing ingredients, making them the perfect drinks for any fall celebration.
+These delicious cocktails are made with our favorite hard apple ciders and a few other prime ingredients.
+Drink up, buttercup!

 1. Fall sangria with bourbon recipe

 - 1-1/2 cups sliced and quartered Granny Smith apples